-MAPT 642 Teaching for Biblical Faith and Spiritual Formation
+MAPT 642 Teaching for Biblical Faith and Spiritual Formation 3 SH

 This course is a study of the biblical message, the nature of the Bible, its role in congregational contexts and processes that nurture spiritual formation and discipleship.
 Students ascertain the relation of the Bible to Christian Education and Spiritual Formation.
 They experience teaching approaches and methodologies appropriate for the Church's book of faith and life.
+This course fulfills the Bible requirement for all certifications in the United Methodist Church.

-MAPT 651 Practical Theology Seminar
+MAPT 651 Practical Theology Seminar 3 SH